 However, one really important thing for homeschool parents to keep in mind when facing inevitable moments of guilt and uncertainty is this: you are not alone.

 A well-known African proverb states that: “It takes a village to raise a child.”
 Many people think that this concept favors a public school education.
 In reality, every successful homeschooling family has its own village, made up of members who have been intentionally and thoughtfully chosen for their ability to support, mentor and educate.

 Your own family can be a built-in network of support as you get started with homeschooling.
-Consider calling upon family members to share their knowledge of special topics, come along on field trips or road trips, or provide childcare if you need some extra time to lesson plan.
-This article on grandparents and homeschooling gives some more detailed ideas on how family members may offer homeschooling support.
+Consider calling upon family members to share their knowledge of special topics, come along on field trips or road trips, or provide childcare if you need some extra time to lesson-plan.

 Online communities can also be a valuable resource for parents who are just getting started.
 There are a lot of homeschool parent groups on Website forums and on social media platforms like Facebook.
 These can be a great source of emotional and practical support.
 There are also many communities online for homeschool students!
 When searching for a supportive online community, try looking for groups that share your (or your children’s) values and interests.